This article is an overview of the most common business structures for small to medium-sized businesses in Australia.

-- hybrid trusts – these are trusts where there are both fixed entitlements and some discretionary elements; and
+- Hybrid trusts: these are trusts where there are both fixed entitlements and some discretionary elements; and deceased estates.

 A discretionary trust is the most common type of trust and is also referred to as a “family” trust (mainly because discretionary trusts are popular structures for family investments and businesses).

 A trust is essentially an obligation of a trustee to own and manage assets on behalf of beneficiaries.
-Legislation in each state governs basic rights and obligations of the trustee and beneficiaries, however the trust deed (document which establishes the trust) is more important and specifies in greater detail the rights and obligations of the trustee and beneficiaries.
+Legislation in each state governs the basic rights and obligations of the trustee and beneficiaries, however, the trust deed (a document that establishes the trust) is more important and specifies in greater detail the rights and obligations of the trustee and beneficiaries.

-The main benefit of a discretionary trust for tax purposes is flexibility of income distribution.
-Each year the trustee must allocate the net income of the trust to one or more beneficiaries, otherwise the trustee is assessed on the undistributed income at the highest marginal tax rate.
-Flexibility of income distribution is usually only useful however, if one or more beneficiaries have low marginal tax rates.
-Sometimes a company is useful as a beneficiary, to cap tax at the company rate of 28.5%.
+The main benefit of a discretionary trust for tax purposes is the flexibility of income distribution.
+Each year the trustee must allocate the net income of the trust to one or more beneficiaries, otherwise, the trustee is assessed on the undistributed income at the highest marginal tax rate.
+The flexibility of income distribution is usually only useful however if one or more beneficiaries have low marginal tax rates.
+Sometimes a company is useful as a beneficiary, to cap the tax at the company rate of 28.5%.